maxime-tournier/maxime-tournier.github.com/notes/cps.md

 $$\app{\kappa}{x}$$ directly.

-To do so, the conversion function will need to return *static* abstractions.
+To do so, the conversion function will need to return *static* abstractions instead of CPS terms.
 Its type becomes: `cps : expr -> (expr -> expr) -> expr`, where the function parameter is to be replaced with static continuations (denoted $$\kappa$$ in the above).
 Applications of static continuations will become static too.
 Variables are easy:

 - ```cps (x: var) k = k x```